GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/07.561-570/10.O-Tender-and-Sweet-Was-the-Father's-Voice/docs.md

 title: 570.
 O Tender and Sweet Was the Father's Voice
 metadata:
     description:
-    keywords: Church Hymnal, O Tender and Sweet Was the Father's Voice, O tender and sweet was the Father&#039;s voice, "Over the line," hear the sweet refrain
+    keywords: Church Hymnal, O Tender and Sweet Was the Father's Voice, O tender and sweet was the Father's voice, "Over the line," hear the sweet refrain
     author: Brian Onang'o
 ---